 Search Using Structured Data

 In Schema, Structured Data, and Scattered Databases such as the World Wide Web, I talked about the Dipre Algorithm in a patent from Sergey Brin, as I described in the post, Google’s First Semantic Search Invention was Patented in 1999.
-That patent and algorithm described how the web might be crawled to collect pattern and relations information about specific facts.
+That patent and algorithm described how the web might be crawled to collect patterns and relations information about specific facts.
 In that case, about books.
-In the Google patent on structured data, we see how Google might look for factual information set out in semi-structured data such as JSON-LD, to be able to answer queries about facts, such as, “What is a book, by Ernest Hemingway, published in 1948-1952.
+In the Google patent on structured data, we see how Google might look for factual information set out in structured data such as JSON-LD, to be able to answer queries about facts, such as, “What is a book, by Ernest Hemingway, published in 1948-1952.

 This newer patent tells us that it might solve that book search in this manner:

 In particular, for each encoded data item associated with a given identified schema, the system searches the locations in the encoded data item identified by the schema as storing values for the specified keys to identify encoded data items that store values for the specified keys that satisfy the requirements specified in the query.
-For example, if the query is for semi-structured data items that have a value “Ernest Hemingway” for an “author” key and that have values in a range of “1948-1952” for a “year published” key, the system can identify encoded data items that store a value corresponding to “Ernest Hemingway” in the location identified in the schema associated with the encoded data item as storing the value for the “author” key and that store a value in the range from “1948-1952” in the location identified in the schema associated with the encoded data item as storing the value for the “year published” key.
+For example, if the query is for semi-structured data items that have the value “Ernest Hemingway” for an “author” key and that have values in a range of “1948-1952” for a “year published” key, the system can identify encoded data items that store a value corresponding to “Ernest Hemingway” in the location identified in the schema associated with the encoded data item as storing the value for the “author” key and that store a value in the range from “1948-1952” in the location identified in the schema associated with the encoded data item as storing the value for the “year published” key.
 Thus, the system can identify encoded data items that satisfy the query efficiently, i.e., without searching encoded data items that do not include values for each key specified in the received query and without searching locations in the encoded data items that are not identified as storing values for the specified keys.

 Structured Data and JSON-LD

-It was interesting seeing Google come out with a patent about searching semi-structured data which focused upon the use of JSON-LD.
+It was interesting seeing Google come out with a patent about searching semi-structured data that focused upon the use of JSON-LD.
 We see them providing an example of JSON on one of the Google Developer’s pages at Introduction to Structured Data

 As it tells us on that page: